 - Opposed harassment for yourself and/or coworkers

-- Filed a complaint with the Equal Employment Opportunity Commission (EEOC)
+- Filed a charge with the EEOC

-- Participated in a workplace investigation
+- Participated as a witness in a workplace investigation

 - Spoke out about or refused to participate in illegal workplace activities